Fozzyack/password_manager/README.md

 A simple password manager that stores or your passwords locally (and encrypts them).

+## If you'd like to use

+Passwords are saved on your device LOCALLY.
+So no need to worry about someone stealing your passwords through the web.

 ## Why

 I can't remember my passwords and I would like to save them locally to my computer rather than use an external 3rd party